-Objectivism biases are a result of our brains being built to experience the world as a direct and objective representation of what is really out there in the world.
-It is as if we have an implicit belief that our perceptions, beliefs, understanding, and experiences are objectively true.
-This assumption that our experience corresponds to reality is referred to as "naïve realism" (Griffin & Ross, 1991).
+Experience biases are a result of our brains being built to understand the world as a direct and objective representation of what is really out there in the world.
+It is as if we have an implicit belief that our perceptions and beliefs are objectively true.
+This assumption that our experience corresponds to reality is referred to as "naïve realism".
 The problem with this implicit belief is that it overlooks the varying array of behind-the-scenes processes by which our experience of reality is constructed.
-Our expectations, past experiences, personality, and emotional state are just a handful of the factors that color our construal of what is happening "out there" in the world.
+Our expectations, past history, personality, and emotional state are just a handful of the factors that color our construal of what is happening out there in the world.